 The best mortgage for you will depend on your circumstances, future plans and whether you’re choosing to live in, or rent out, the property.

 A mortgage is a long-term agreement.
 It’s important to take time to think about what you want, and how much you’ll be able to afford.
-Keep in mind, your home may be repossessed if you’re unable to meet your payments.

 Here's a quick guide to some of the different types of mortgages, so you can find one that suits you.

 Tracker mortgages follow the Bank of England’s Base Rate and rise or fall along with it.
 The interest rate charged is the Bank of England’s Base Rate plus an agreed margin.
 There are ‘lifetime’ trackers for the life of the mortgage, and term trackers which may be for 2 or 3 years.